 Spa Pools: Spa pools are covered by the same pool safety requirements as other regulated pools in Queensland.
 If you have a spa pool that is capable of being filled with water to a depth of 300mm or more, it is subject to the certificate requirements.

 It's important to note that pool safety regulations and exemptions may change, so it's advisable to check the latest information from the Queensland Building and Construction Commission (QBCC) or your local council to ensure that your spa pool or portable pool complies with the current regulations.
-Additionally, regulations may differ based on the specific characteristics of your pool, so it's recommended to seek guidance from the relevant authorities to determine your pool passes the requirements.
+Additionally, regulations may differ based on the specific characteristics of your pool, so it's recommended to seek guidance from the relevant authorities to determine whether your pool passes the swimming pool safety certificate requirements.

 Here's what you can expect during a safety inspection in Queensland: